akashravichandran/tensorflow-nlp/README.md

 		* Training with (positive + negative) data

 				Training data = 2 * 18986 because of 1:1 Negative Sampling

+				Positive data is the query that has to be rewritten

+				Negative data is the query that does not need to be rewritten

 			* TensorFlow 1